Kenakena flood relief

 Over time the outflow of Te Atiawa Stream has become blocked with logs and formed a wetland.
 This means the waterway sits full and stagnant most of the time.
 Stormwater can’t easily flow away, so it backs up along the length of the stream and floods nearby homes.
 To create capacity in Te Atiawa Stream, we’re:

-- installing a fish-friendly pump station (two pumps) in the stream near Manly Street; shortfin eel, longfin eel, common bully and inanga have been observed in the stream and the pumps will allow them to travel downstream unharmed by lifting them to the level of the estuary; a fish passage for fish travelling upstream will also be installed
+• installing a fish-friendly pump in the stream near Manly Street; shortfin eel, longfin eel, and common bully have been observed in the stream, and the pump will allow them to travel downstream unharmed by lifting them to the level of the estuary; a fish passage for fish travelling upstream will also be installed

-The pump station consists of two variable speed fish-friendly Archimedes' screw pumps from the Netherlands.
+The pump station consists of a variable speed fish-friendly Archimedes' screw pump from the Netherlands.
 This will be the fourth installation of this kind of pump system in New Zealand.

-These pumps rotate very slowly and are completely fish friendly as well as very efficient to run.
-Once commissioned, they’ll run for a set period during the day during normal weather.
-During heavy rains, they’ll run for longer periods of time.
+The pump rotates very slowly and is completely fish friendly as well as very efficient to run.
+Once commissioned, it'll run for a set period during the day during normal weather.
+During heavy rains, it'll run for longer periods of time.

 Creating a meandering flow in the stream will also reduce the level of the water table in the surrounding area.
 This means stormwater will drain away more easily, reducing ponding and flood risk.